Zquinlan/fDOMmatlab/Script.md

 %MainData % Lists the contents of the data structure to be input to DOMFluor [CutData]=EEMCut(MainData,40,0,15,0,''); % Trims the dataset
-%PlotSurfby4(1,CutData,'R.U.'); % Plots sequential plots of the EEMs [Test1]=OutlierTest(CutData,2,2,4,'Yes','No'); % Examines the structure of PARAFAC models up to 6 modes using steps 2nm emission and 5nm excite.
+%PlotSurfby4(1,CutData,'R.U.'); % Plots sequential plots of the EEMs [Test1]=OutlierTest(CutData,2,2,6,'Yes','No'); % Examines the structure of PARAFAC models up to 6 models using steps 2nm emission and 5nm excite.
 %PlotLL(Test1,2);
 %PlotLL(Test1,3);
 %PlotLL(Test1,4);